-Note: Arm recommends that CLASS is used to determine the access properties causing the Permission fault.
+Note: Software is expected to use the CLASS field in order to determine the access properties causing the Permission fault.
 When CLASS == IN, RnW/InD/PnU were inappropriate for the access at the faulting stage.
 When CLASS == TT, the access is implicitly Data (regardless of the input property) and the faulting R/W property is given by TTRnW.
 When CLASS == CD, the access is implicitly Data and a read.